andimarafioti/RadioColmena/README.md

 --------------

 - Unable to distinguish why the stream fails, when it fails.
 There is two known option: 1.
 The user is not properly conected to the internet, 2.
 The stream is offline (sometimes altogether, others just the stream for android).
+- It would be nice to add an 'online' alert so the user can know if the streaming will work.
+I thought of running a pre-stream when the app first opens but this takes too much time.

 Current issues for the design of the app
 --------------